travelmarx/scrapbook101core/docbuild/articles/about-this-site.md

 ### Triple-slash for properties

-We started to document the [`Item class`](xref:Scrapbook101core.Models.Item) to understand how different fields render and what our "style" would be.
-For example, to document the properties, we have:
+We started to document the [`Item class`](xref:Scrapbook101core.Models.Item) to understand how different tags render and what our "style" would be.
+For example, to document the properties, we have three useful tags:

 ```
 /// <summary>